Practicing and exploring

 Create registry management script

-Build a PowerShell script that manages registry keys using the Microsoft.Windows/Registry
+Build a PowerShell script that manages registry keys using the Microsoft.Windows/Registry resource with full CRUD operations and driven behavior using parameters.

 Your Task